Lithuania is the southernmost of the three Baltic

 Master’s degree: This qualification lasts for 1-2 years

-Doctorate degree: The duration of this qualification varies depending upon the
+Doctorate degree: The duration of this qualification varies depending upon the study area.

 The studies at the higher educational level can be full-time or part-time.